Introduction

 1. Scratching or Rustling Sounds

-• Mouse noises in insulation often sound like scratching, gnawing, or rustling.
+- Mouse noises in insulation typically manifest as scratching, gnawing, or rustling sounds.

 2. Insulation: A Favorite Spot for Mice

-• The soft and warm qualities of insulation materials make them a perfect nesting spot for mice.
+- The soft and warm characteristics of insulation make it an ideal nesting location for mice.

 3. Continual Noises from Inside